Have you ever gathered plump, juicy berries into your apron and whisked them to the kitchen to make syrup, wine, or jam?

-I’m no Julie Andrews and I don’t (usually) twirl and sing in my kitchen, but gathering food and medicine from my yard does make things feel a little more magical, and some singing may be involved.
+I’m no Julie Andrews and I don’t (usually) twirl and sing in my kitchen, but gathering food and therapeutic herbs from my yard does make things feel a little more magical, and some singing may be involved.

 Benefits Of Elderberry

 Like the common backyard weed I use to make our “first aid” ointment, elderberry has a variety of benefits and uses.

 Elderberries have long been revered for their ability to support the immune system, and newer research suggests they can also help the body absorb vitamin C, too.
 (1)

 Elderberry syrup is a favorite traditional way to prepare it, and for just .000001% more effort the syrup can be transformed into elderberry and strawberry jam.
 The berries to make elderberry tea, and the flowers can be used to make homemade soda in the late summer.

 I could go on and on, but the bottom like is that word is getting out about elderberry, and that is AWESOME!

 Except when it’s not, because all of a sudden elderberry retailers everywhere are out-of-stock due to high demand.
 Yikes.